 Ya, you read that right.
-Clean eating and “cookie dough” in the same sentence.
+Clean eating cookie dough.
+Can you believe it?

 And yes, you WILL eat the whole batch.
 I admit it.
 I caved.
 I mean, you can’t call these things “clean”, and then eat just one.
 It’s not gonna happen.